MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-lines.md

 ---
 # Get Lines

-This article describes the Get Lines activity gets multiple lines from a text file according to criteria that you specify.
+This article describes the Get Lines activity that gets multiple lines from a text file according to criteria that you specify.
 You can use the Get Lines activity to get specific lines from any location in a text file.

  This activity replaces functionality in the Manage Text File legacy activity from Opalis 6.3.